equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 ```

 > In this version of `MembershiCollection` I'm just delegating the `#each` method to `@members`
-> which is an Array, and returning it's Enumerator implementation.
+> which is an Array and returning it's Enumerator implementation.
-> This is just me being lazy  and we will refactor it soon !
+> This is just me being lazy  and we will refactor it soon!
 > But really this is ok, we don't need anything fancy right now.

 So This way we would be able to call: